ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 ### Viewstamped Replication

-The [Viewstamped Replication](./papers/VS520Replication.pdf) paper immediately places us in situation where in one breath we are calling is a replication strategy, and then in the next, we are calling is a consensus algorithm.
+The [Viewstamped Replication](./papers/VS520Replication.pdf) paper immediately places us in situation where in one breath we are calling it a replication strategy, and then in the next, we are calling it a consensus algorithm.

 Aren't these different things?